Chapter 06: Horticulture in Gardens

 "This particular plant is lacking a nutrient that is vital to its ewer production: silicate.
 All of our ewer plants, including some cousins over here—" Tals'Hayun gestured to a cluster of pink and orange ewer plants, oblong pods that puckered to a cup a meter high— "have thrived under the protection of the thick maple-beech canopy overhead.
 But moisture was not the only thing this glass ewer plant needed.
 I managed to undertreat this singular plant in my fertilizer application five months ago, and now we've run out.
 Monsoons have cut off silicate shipments from Toluwaka this year."

-“I see, Talisichke.
-And how much would it cost us in credit to acquire more fertilizer?”
+"We understand, Talisichke.
+And how much would it cost us in credit to acquire more fertilizer?"
 Felix asked the obvious question.

 Jhun exchanged a nervous glance with Felix.
 The master gardener didn't seem to appreciate how hopeless they made this all seem.